01 of 07

 Heuchera aka Coral Bells

-Coral bells, also known as heuchera, are one of my all time favorite container plants.
+Coral bells, also known as heuchera, are an all time favorite container plant.
 They come in a mind-blowing assortment of colors and leaf textures and they are a very good-humored plant – almost impossible to kill.
 Some heuchera are happy in full sun, shade, or anything in between.
 Most are hardy down to -25 °F and perennial in zones 4 to 9.
 They are mounding plants and look great on their own or paired with either contrasting plants or in shades of the same color.

-Coral bells can look... great with gourds, mums and ornamental grasses.
+Coral bells can look great with... gourds, mums and ornamental grasses.
 Choose a dark, almost black leaf, like 'Dolce, Licorice' or choose the lighter, 'Dolce, Peach Melba' for a terrific fall plant that works well with many fall decorations.
-I also love planting them in pumpkin planters.Continue to 3 of 7 below.
+They also look lovely when paired with pumpkin planters.Continue to 3 of 7 below.

 03 of 07